lsh123/xmlsec/tests/keys/README.md

 rm dh1024-first-req.pem
 ```

-### Generate and sign GOST2012 key with second level CA
+### Generate and sign GOST2001 and GOST2012 keys with second level CA
 To enable GOST support, modify openssl.conf file:
 - uncomment the `# gost = gost_section` line'
 - specify correct path to `gost.so` in the `dynamic_path` variable in the `gost_section` section